Egypt says it will pay $1.3bln in arrears to oil companies by June

 PHOTO

-CAIRO - Egypt will settle $1.3 billion in arrears to international oil companies by June, the petroleum ministry said on Saturday, accelerating its previous timetable for repayments.
+Egypt will settle $1.3 billion in arrears to international oil companies by June, the petroleum ministry said, accelerating its previous timetable for repayments.

 Under its prior timetable, announced in January this year, the government had expected to still have arrears of some $1.2 billion by June.